Sicily Discovery and Service

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

-We are staying in a country estate in the hills outside the city of Catania.
-The house is fully equipped with male/female facilities, a full kitchen, a living area, and bedrooms.
+We stay in a country estate in the hills outside the city of Catania.
+The house is fully equipped with separate male and female facilities, a full kitchen, a living area, and bedrooms.
 We also have a wonderful terrace where we spend time hanging out in the evenings.
 The estate is surrounded on all sides by olive groves, vineyards, and fruit trees – and Mt.
 Etna provides the majestic backdrop.
 We will be living with the Sicilian family who are the project managers of the community service project that we are working on, and we have the good fortune to cook our meals with them every day, picking up some great pointers on Italian cooking.

 Do most travelers go by themselves?